 Our software solutions to our clients are aimed at helping our merchants manage their businesses better, become more productive, and sell more - both online and offline.
-According to our estimates considering our client base, data from Receita Federal do Brasil (RFB) and RAIS (Annual Social Information Report), the SAM for software tools for retail and services in Brazil is approximately R\$9 billion in revenue.
+According to our estimates considering our client base, data from Receita Federal do Brasil (RFB) and RAIS (Annual Social Information Report), the SAM for software tools for retail and services in Brazil is approximately R\$11 billion in revenue as of December 31, 2022.